JANUARY 12, 2019

-We may romanticise the image of what it was like to buy a house 30 years ago.
-Everyone seemed to just be picking houses off the pavement, but that isn’t quite the reality.
-Buying your first home has always meant considerable sacrifice, patience, fortitude and organisational skills, regardless of the state of the market.
+We may romanticise the idea of what it was like to buy a house 30 years ago or more, when everyone was seemingly just picking houses up off the pavement with no second thought.
+But that isn’t quite the reality of how things were.
+Whether it’s now or back then, buying your first home has always meant considerable sacrifice, patience, fortitude and organisational skills, regardless of the state of the market.

-Rob Flux has a great story for budding property owners.
-He had to start from scratch twice in the accumulation of wealth through property, and now retired from property investing, he runs the Developer Network, a community of over 4000 Australians, in which he provides insights into the use of property as a means for wealth management and accumulation.
+Rob Flux has a great story for budding property owners trying to crack the market, even if it feels like an impossible task.
+He had to start from scratch twice in the accumulation of wealth through property.
+Now retired from property investing, he runs the Developer Network, a community of over 4,000 Australians, in which he provides insights into the use of property as a means for wealth management and accumulation.

 At 38, Rob faced financial stresses that almost effectively brought him back to the start again, forcing him to evaluate how he could use property to his advantage and do so in a way that was active, rather than passive.

-“I’ve now learned how to manufacture growth, rather than rely on the market, picking areas with better capital growth capabilities and finding ways to control property rather than own it, using this control to force value onto the property prior to purchase.
+“I’ve now learned how to manufacture growth, rather than rely on the market, picking areas with better capital growth capabilities and finding ways to control property rather than own it, using this control to force value onto the property prior to purchase,” Rob says.

-Founder of Pure Finance, Brendan Dixon, is someone to have on your side when looking to purchase your first home.
+While it’s easy to get caught up in the more romantic side of buying a property, like envisioning your new lifestyle and how you’ll style the property, understanding your finances is the most important aspect.
+Brendan Dixon, founder of financial services company Pure Finance, is someone to have on your side when looking to purchase your first home.
 For Brendan, mindset is everything for first home buyers.

-“Be realistic about your property expectations,” says Brendan, “And be prepared to compromise on some little things, otherwise you may never buy anything.”
+“Be realistic about your property expectations, and be prepared to compromise on some little things, otherwise you may never buy anything,” says Brendan.

 “I wish I could have purchased sooner.
-The earlier you start your search then the earlier you can get a result, but only look within the price range you can afford so you can save a bit of time in your search.
+The earlier you start your search then the earlier you can get a result, but only look within the price range you can afford so you can save a bit of time in your search,” he says.

 “My general tip for a first home seeker, especially with high loan to income ratios in Australia is: know that it is the same for the neighbour who is also purchasing today.
 Whilst the income and loan ratio was lower 15-20 years ago, the interest rate was also much higher.
 There is nothing to be scared about.
 Embrace the challenge.”